CiscoDevNet/iksui/intersight-04-iks-hello-introduction.md

 *   Follow instructions in the invitaton email to connect to the sandbox VPN (this is necessary to access the vSphere, IKS cluster and App instance later.)

-*   Generate SSH keys and make note of the public and private key locations.
+*   Generate SSH keys and make a note of the public and private keys and their locations.
 You will need this in the cluster provisioning and access steps below.

 ## Pre-configured elements (Sandbox Topology)